ome/omero-documentation/omero/developers/scripts/user-guide.rst

-The stderr and stdout from running a script should always be returned to you, either when running scripts from the command line, via OMERO.insight or using the scripts API.
+The stderr and stdout from running a script should always be returned to you, either when running scripts from the command line, via the clients or using the scripts API.
 This should allow you to debug any problems you have.

 You can also look at the output from the script in the OriginalFile